komyg/ng-fire-and-forget-polling/article.md

 }
 ```

 What this service does is just generate a random integer between max and min and return it as an `Observable`.
-As state before, the purpose of the Observable here is to simulate the behavior of an API call.
+As stated before, the purpose of the Observable here is to simulate the behavior of an API call.

 ### Unit testing our service